Cruise ship: From luxury ocean liners to "megaship" cruising

 Until 1975–1980, cruises offered shuffleboard, deck chairs, "drinks with umbrellas and little else for a few hundred passengers".
 After 1980, they offered increasing amenities.
-As of 2010, city-sized ships have dozens of amenities.
+City-sized ships now have dozens of amenities.

 There have been nine or more new cruise ships added every year since 2001, including the 11 members of the aforementioned Vista class, and all at or greater.
 The only actual ocean liner to be completed in recent years has been Cunard Line's in 2004.
 Following the retirement of her running mate Queen Elizabeth 2 in November 2008, Queen Mary 2 is the only liner operating on scheduled transatlantic service, though she also sees significant service on cruise routes.

 Queen Mary 2 was for a time the largest passenger ship before being surpassed by Royal Caribbean International's vessels in 2006.
 The Freedom-class ships were in turn overtaken by RCI's own vessels which entered service in 2009 and 2010.
 A distinctive feature of the Oasis-class ships is the split, atrium structure, made possible by the hull's extraordinary width, with the 6-deck high Central Park and Boardwalk outdoor areas running down the middle of the ship and verandas on all decks.